Bhushan001/onified/README.md

 # Onified Microservices Platform

+yes update documentation also verify if we are missing anything in documentation. i fyes, fix it. then proceed move forward to configure swagger for all springboot microservices and update the documentation for it as well

 A comprehensive microservices platform built with Spring Boot, Angular, and Keycloak for identity management.

 ## 🏗️ Architecture Overview